Updated Rainbow: Online Faceting Designs and Diagrams

 Faceters often tell me they have the most trouble with my original Rainbow gem design.
 It can be difficult to cut, especially for those with low mileage.
 So, I’ve reworked the original to make it better and easier.
 However, this is still not an easy design.
 I don’t especially recommend it for novices.
 All the same, it’s definitely easier than the original.

-This version is better performing in lower refractive index materials and I particularly set it up for 1.62, Tourmaline and Topaz.
-Cut in refractive indexes 1.62 to 2.14 with no changes.
-For Quartz add .3 degrees to all the pavilion tiers (40.5 degrees).
+This Rainbow version performs better in lower refractive index (RI) materials.
+I set it up particularly for 1.62, such as tourmaline and topaz.
+You can cut it in RIs from 1.62 to 2.14 with no changes.
+For quartz, add 0.3 degrees to all the pavilion tiers (40.5 degrees).

-I bought this Garnet as a native cut and it was really awful… I needed to design something that would give me a decent weight return and still get some life into this huge red Garnet.
-I decided that I needed a brilliant Pavilion, even if the rough loss was going to be higher and it sure was.
+The garnet pictured here started out as a really awful native cut.
+I needed to design something that would give me a decent weight return and still get some life into this huge red garnet I’d purchased.
+So, I decided I needed a brilliant pavilion, even if the rough loss was going to be higher (and it sure was).